Zuikyo/ZIKRouter/Documentation/English/RouterImplementation.md

 </details>

+The destination will be created by`[[RegisteredClass alloc] init]`.

+**Note: You should not use this method if the class is pure swift class, or it has custom designated initializer.
+It will crash because the class couldn't create instance with `[[RegisteredClass alloc] init]`.**

-or with custom creating block:
+Or you can register class with custom creating block:

 ```swift
 ZIKAnyViewRouter.register(RoutableView<NoteEditorInput>(),